-How to Can Apple Sauce
+How to Make Homemade Apple Sauce from Scratch

 Start processing the apples by peeling and coring them.
 Peels and cores go in one side of the sink, apples on the opposite side in warm water with a few drops of lemon juice to prevent browning.